BlueBrain/NeuroMorphoVis/docs/user/modules/gui/mesh-reconstruction.md

 ## Opening the Mesh Toolbox

-When you toggle (or click on) the __Mesh Toolbox__ tab as highlighted below, the following panel, or a similar one depending on the version of NeuroMorphoVis, will appear.
+When you toggle (or click on) the __Mesh Toolbox__ tab highlighted below, the following panel, or a similar one depending on the version of _NeuroMorphoVis_, will appear.

 <p align="center">
   <img src="images/panels-mesh-closed.jpg" width=300>